Home

 watch out

-To be alert and careful to avoid danger or an unpleasant situation.
+To be alert and careful, especially to avoid danger.

 wear out